The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Abstract

 \section{Abstract}

-{ The properties of the warm-hot intergalactic medium (WHIM) in the cosmic filaments are among the least quantified in modern astrophysics. eROSITA All Sky Survey (eRASS) provides us with a unique opportunity to study the X-ray emission of the WHIM.
-We applied both imaging and spectroscopic stacking techniques to the data of the first four eRASS scans to inspect the X-ray emissions from 7817 cosmic filaments identified from Sloan Digital Sky Survey optical galaxy samples.
-We obtained a $9\sigma$ significant detection of the total X-ray signal from filaments in the 0.3--1.2 keV band.
-We introduce a novel method to estimate the contamination fraction from unmasked X-ray halos, active galactic nuclei, and X-ray binaries that are associated with galaxies in filaments.
-We found an approximately 40\% contamination fraction by these unmasked sources, suggesting that the remaining 60\% of the signal could be from the WHIM and a $5.4\sigma$ detection significance of the WHIM.
+{ The properties of the warm-hot intergalactic medium (WHIM) in cosmic filaments are among the least quantified units in modern astrophysics.
+The Spectrum Roentgen Gamma/eROSITA All Sky Survey ((SRG/eRASS) provides a unique opportunity to study the X-ray emission of the WHIM.
+We applied both imaging and spectroscopic stacking techniques to the data of the first four eRASS scans to inspect the X-ray emissions from 7817 cosmic filaments identified from Sloan Digital Sky Survey (SDSS) optical galaxy samples.
+We obtained a $9\sigma$ significant detection of the total X-ray signal from filaments in the 0.3--1.2~keV band.
+Here, we introduce a novel method to estimate the contamination fraction from unmasked X-ray halos, active galactic nuclei, and X-ray binaries associated with filament galaxies.
+We found an approximately 40\% contamination fraction for these unmasked sources, suggesting that the remaining 60\% of the signal could be coming from the WHIM and a $5.4\sigma$ detection significance of the WHIM.
 Moreover, we modeled the temperature and baryon density contrast of the detected WHIM by fitting the stacked spectrum and surface brightness profile.
-The best-fit temperature $\log(T/\mathrm{K})=6.84\pm0.07$, obtained by using a single temperature model is marginally higher than the simulation results, which could be due to the fitting of a single temperature model on a multi-temperature spectrum.
-The best-fit baryon density contrast $\log\Delta_\mathrm{b}=1.88\pm0.18$ generally agrees with the X-ray emitting phases in the IllustrisTNG simulation, suggesting that the broadband X-ray emission traces the high temperature and density end of the entire WHIM population.
+The best-fit temperature $\log(T/\mathrm{K})=6.84\pm0.07$, obtained by using a single temperature model, is marginally higher than in the simulation results.
+This could be due to the fitting of a single temperature model on a multi-temperature spectrum.
+Assuming a 0.2 solar abundance, the best-fit baryon density contrast $\log\Delta_\mathrm{b}=1.88\pm0.18$ is in general agreement with the X-ray emitting phases in the IllustrisTNG simulation.
+This result suggests that the broadband X-ray emission traces the high end of the temperature and density values that characterize the entire WHIM population.

 }

 \keywords{large-scale structure of Universe -- intergalactic medium -- X-rays: diffuse background } \titlerunning{X-ray emission from cosmic filaments and WHIM}